kristiansantos/Ecoleta-backend/README.md

 # Ecoleta-server
-repository for studies on node.js
+Repository for learning on node.js